t-sasaki915/t-sasaki915/README.md

 - en_GB (fairly confident)

 #### Organisations
-- The University of Manchester (as a student)
+- The University of Manchester (as an undergraduate student)

 #### Notes
 - Please don't expect me a beautiful code.